18 Jul 2023

 4. None of the above actions are successful and the UK schemes lose their RED assurance status

-If option 3 and 4 is the outcome, then alterative assurance against RED II will be required by current certified companies to meet the RED II requirements of customers.
+If option 3 or 4 is the final outcome, then alternative assurance against RED II will be required by currently certified companies in order to meet the RED II requirements of customers.

 For AIC Members and assurance scheme Participants currently certified to RED II, this would mean new certification under one of the approved schemes listed on the European Commission website.